Minnesota Woman Suffrage Memorial: Martha Rogers Ripley

 Ripley (1843–1914) was a physician and founder of the Maternity Hospital in Minneapolis; she also served as MWSA president from 1883 to 1889.

 Maria Sanford

 Sanford (1836–1920) was a professor of history at Swarthmore College (1871–1880) and University of Minnesota (1880–1909) who joined the suffrage movement late in life.

 Josephine Schain

-Schain (1886–1949) graduated from the University of Minnesota in 1886.
+Schain (1886–1949) graduated from the University of Minnesota in 1886 and later attended the Geneva Graduate Institute.
 She worked in social services both in Minnesota and in New York City.
-She served as the national director of the Girl Scouts from 1930 to 1935 when she resigned in order to become the chair of the National Committee on the Causes and Cure of War (NCCCW).
-In 1943, Schain was the first woman to officially represent the U.S. at a United Nations Conference and, in 1945, she was a consultant at the formation of the United Nations in San Francisco.
+She served as the national director of the Girl Scouts from 1930 to 1935.
+Schain resigned in order to become the chair of the National Committee on the Causes and Cure of War (NCCCW).
+In 1943, Schain was the first woman to officially represent the U.S. at a United Nations Conference.
+She was a consultant at the formation of the United Nations in San Francisco in 1945.